Sundramrai3691/ForkSpace/README.md

 - AI hints in the editor
 - AI solution review with complexity, bug-risk, style, and optimization feedback
 - Standalone analysis page with shareable analysis links
+- Daily challenge submissions with leaderboard ranking when the analysed problem matches the current daily
+- Head-to-head challenge links so one analysis result can be sent to someone else to beat
 - Session intelligence reports with strengths, gaps, next steps, and session score
 - Shareable session cards and report pages for recap, screenshots, or follow-up
 - Shareable report pages and a signed-in report history screen